 This photo, looking west up the Roosevelt Highway (today’s Pacific Coast Hwy.), was taken in the 1920s before there was a Doheny State Beach.
 Much of the land that makes up the park was donated to the State in May of 1931 for public use by oil tycoon Edward L. Doheny in memory of his son, “Ned”, killed in a tragic and mysterious shooting at his mansion in Beverly Hills.
 Additional land was donated or otherwise obtained from Santa Fe Railroad, the University of California Regents, and the Union Oil Company.
 Photo from “Sons and Daughters of Capistrano Valley,” Facebook.

-Looking southeast, across El Camino Real (Pacific Coast Hwy.), the Dana Villa and the empty land that would become Doheny State Beach.
+Looking southeast, across Roosevelt Highway (Pacific Coast Hwy.), the Dana Villa and the empty land that would become Doheny State Beach.
 The pier and the Capistrano Beach Clubhouse in the distance were built by Ned Doheny for his development of Capistrano Beach estates, a town he hoped would rival and surpass in prestige, the developing village of San Clemente to the south.
 These structures are now long gone, but great stories about them live on.
 The pier is where today’s South Day Use area ends and the county parking lot begins.